 The ability to copy from one document to another and from one place in a document to another is one of the major benefits of word processing.
-You can copy from and paste into emails, bulletin board messages, word processing packages, and across almost all other computer applications.
+You can copy from and paste into emails, course discussion forums, word processing applications, and across almost all other computer applications.

 Here’s one way to do it.